MarvedCodes/TinDog/README.md

 # TinDog
-A  product landing page featuring TinDog
+A  product landing page using Bootstrap